konstantine-v/bmi-calc/README.md

 [![Language](https://img.shields.io/badge/language-crystal-776791.svg)](https://github.com/crystal-lang/crystal)
 ![Status](https://img.shields.io/badge/status-WIP-blue.svg)

-A CLI tool to calculate your BMI, written in Crystal Lang.
+A simple CLI tool to calculate your BMI, written in Crystal Lang.

 Requires Admiral Shard

+*Please Note* - This only works with Imperial Units as of currently, the idea is to have this working with Metric units much like the earlier version of this.

 ## Installation / Development